 Historically, Edmonds Marsh and the contributing creek watersheds likely supported several salmon species and life stages, including juvenile Chinook and coho salmon in the marsh system.
 The current conditions significantly limit fish access, and there is no recent evidence of non-natal juvenile salmon rearing in the marsh.
 Daylighting Willow Creek and addressing additional restoration design issues on and adjacent to the site, will allow for expanding and enhancing juvenile salmon rearing and secondarily adult coho spawning, as well as enhance the existing cutthroat populations.

 Description of the passage problem: The current outlet of the marsh is via a combination of a narrow, steep ditch and a 1,600’ long system of buried pipes and vaults that empties into Puget Sound at approximately -8.0’ MLLW.
 A flap tide gate is present mid-way along the pipe outfall system.
 The tidegate operation is mostly closed during winter months (mid-October through mid-March) limiting tidal inflow and fish access.
 The gate is held open mid-March through mid-October.
 This existing system is a nearly complete fish access barrier.
+In addition, the existing system interrupts the natural delivery of freshwater, organic matter (detritus), and prey organisms to the shoreline of the Puget Sound.
+Thus, juvenile Chinook salmon and other species migrating and rearing in the shallow waters along the shoreline do not benefit from the current inputs of the marsh system.

 Description of amount and quality of habitat available: Currently, approximately 10 acres of the accessible 28 acre marsh is a combination of mudflat and saltmarsh habitat (see Existing Conditions map in the attachments) that would support juvenile Chinook rearing.
 A detailed plant species composition study of the marsh is planned for summer 2013 (with funding provided by a Royal Bank of Canada Foundation grant to EarthCorps).
+The remaining 18 acres of marsh are dominated by cattails.
+Previously existing channel networks from the creeks to the estuarine portion of the marsh has been overgrown by cattails and no channels exist currently.

 Project Purpose